28 April 2018: Dive Down The Rabbit Hole!

 Weekend Festival & Art Show

 Be sure to visit during this popular two-day community event.
 Activities launch on Friday night with the opening of the Birregurra Festival and Art Show and continue through until Sunday afternoon.
 Main Street transforms into a busy marketplace selling local produce, gourmet food and wine and the main stage features a lineup of top entertainment.
-Held every second full weekend in October. website
+Held every second full weekend in October [in 2018, this will be 12-14 October].
+Website

 Annual CFA Auction & Market